mariangle/ecommerce-app-ms-sql-net-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project served as an opportunity for me to use my self-taught front-end skills and existing back-end skills to build an ecommerce.
-However, I quickly realized that I needed to acquire additional knowledge in various technologies to accomplish my goal.
-Through my exploration of technologies like C# Web API, Redux, JWT tokens, and HTTP methods, I expanded my skill set and gained the ability to develop a comprehensive full-stack e-commerce application.
-This experience allowed me to create an aesthetically pleasing and highly functional solution.
+This project was an opportunity for me to utilize my self-taught front-end skills and existing back-end knowledge to build an ecommerce platform.
+However, I soon realized that my skills in both areas were not sufficient, and I lacked full-stack knowledge, including how to establish communication between the front end and back end.
+Despite these challenges, I took pride in this project because it motivated me to learn and explore various technologies, such as C# Web API, Redux, JWT tokens, and HTTP methods and API development in general.

 ### Built With